Mohawk-Hudson Region SCCA

 - Street Touring / Street Modified

 All classes are defined in the SCCA Rulebook.
 It is your responsibility to correctly classify your car.
 If you are unsure of what class to place your vehicle, either the registrar or tech inspector will be able to assist you.
 Certain modifications move your vehicle to other car categories (for example, changes in wheel size, changes in rear sway bar, headers, cams, intake, and more).
-Optional Ladies class and Novice class may be offered.
-Inquire at registration.
+A Novice class is offered for those who are new to Solo, and provides a fun and entertaining way to compete with others of similar skills.
+Likewise, for 2015 a new “Pro” class is being offered, with the intent of drawing the most skilled and experienced competitors, leaving the normal classes as a competitive format for those who aren’t novices, but are still honing their skills.
+A “Tire” class is offered for competitors who have a modified car that isn’t eligible for the stock “Street” class, but are not running R compound tires.
+Inquire at registration about your class options.

 3. Prepare Your Car